Kasumy1215/Solo-MVP-Project/README.md

 # To Do List App
 This was created during my time as a student at Code Chrysalis. as a Solo MVP Project.

-### Could learned the followings through creating this app
+### Could learned the followings through creating this simple app
  Vue.js, PostgreSQL, Express, Knex, Heroku

 ## Project setup